martindevans/EphemerisNotes/docs/ImplementationDetails/Physics/Kepler.md

 5. Tilt X/Y Position into orbital plane.

 ## Choose A Time

 The **True Anomaly** element defines the position of the body along the orbit at an arbitrary time, called the "epoch".
 To calculate a position a time, relative to the epoch, must be chosen.

 ## Calculate Mean Anomaly

-The mean anomly is a measure of how far along the orbit the body is at a particular time.
+The mean anomaly is a measure of how far along the orbit the body is at a particular time.
 Since the body completes a full orbit every $orbital\_period$ (by definition) then the **Average Angular Velocity** ($n$) is:

 $$n = \frac{360\degree}{orbital\_period}$$

 The **Mean Anomaly** is simply:

 $$M = M_0 + n * time\_since\_epoch$$

 ## Calculate Eccentric Anomaly

 **Mean Anomaly** is related to **Eccentric Anomaly**:

 $$M = E - e \sin E$$

 However, there is no closed form solution to this equation.
 Instead an iterative solution such as [Newton's Method](https://en.wikipedia.org/wiki/Newton%27s_method) to refine an initial guess.

 $$x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}$$

 In our case:

 $$f(E) = E - e * sin(E) - M$$

 $$f'(E) = 1 - e * cos(E)$$

-And solving this in code:
+Implementing this in code:
 ```python
 ## Calculate Eccentric anomaly from M (Mean Anomaly) and (e) eccentricity
 def solve_kepler(M, e):